 There on the company’s website was a smiling photo of the stranger who was refusing to return the $500 meant for a funeral fund.
-He was standing in front of his company’s van with his phone number on display — the one that Asilo has mistakenly typed into the Zelle app.
+He was standing in front of his company’s van with his phone number on display — the one that Asilo had mistakenly typed into the Zelle app.

 I hoped a short email or text would put a quick end to this problem.

-Fact: If you send money to a stranger by mistake with Zelle, you might not get it back.
+Here’s why if you send money to a stranger by mistake with Zelle, you might not get it back.

 The owner did not return my email or text either.
 So I turned my efforts to Zelle.
 Surely their team would want to make sure the money made it to the right person.